valeoai/carrada_dataset/README.md

 $ conda install -c menpo opencv
 ```

+3. Install all the dependencies using pip, please take a look at the [Dockerfile](./Dockerfile) for the list and versions of the dependencies.

-3. Optional.
+4. Optional.
 To uninstall this package, run:
 ```bash
 $ pip uninstall carrada_dataset
 ```